 Aelea believes that we must continue to put in the hard work to fix health care, so that those who need care, get care.
-It’s time for our leaders think to first about how to help middle class families instead of what will help politicians in the next election.
+It’s time for our leaders think first about how to help middle class families instead of what will help politicians in the next election.

 As a business owner, Aelea understands when government can help and when government should get out of the way.
 She knows that we can work together to create good jobs that allow us to support our families and our way of life.
-Aelea also understands the value of a good education and job training so that we have a workforce in place to support businesses who want in locate in the area.
+Aelea also understands the value of a good education and of job training so that we have a workforce in place to support businesses who want to locate to the area.

 The 2nd Congressional District deserves to have a representative that’s listening to them and working for them, rather than for the next election.

 Oregon’s 2nd Congressional District comprises about ⅔ of the state’s area and only ⅕ of the population and is the seventh largest district in the nation whose main population centers include Bend, Ashland, Medford, Hood River, and the Pendleton area.
 For comparison, Oregon's 2nd district is larger than the entire state of Florida in surface area.
 Aelea has been traveling across the district in her RV and meeting people in every area.

 Aelea is a strong supporter of the Affordable Care Act and served on the state board that has helped over 300,000 Oregonians gain access to quality health care, including those with pre-existing conditions.
 Insurance protections – like ending lifetime limits on coverage and discrimination against people with pre-existing conditions – are improving care for millions more.

 Aelea also asked the tough questions about the Cover Oregon website, working to hold the program accountable for the technical problems and expenses.